broamski/cooper/README.md

 ---

+#### Execution Examples

 `cooper -setup` - Creates the necessary DynamoDB tables when first installing the app.
-This does not start the webapp.
+This does not start the application

 `cooper -encrypt -encrypt-payload "AKIAIOSFODNN7EXAMPLE|wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY" --kmskey 0bd3695d-96a9-4642-8477-0a95e3b968fd -region us-east-1` - This will output a base64 encoded string you can use to supply the "Federation Keys" field when creating a new target

-`cooper -region us-east-1` - Starts the webapp
+`cooper -region us-east-1` - Starts the application